 Do you suspect adenomyosis?

-Do you have experience with problematic menstruation or have you been diagnosed with adenomyosis, endometriosis or PCOS and would you like to share your story?
-Write to us at poradna@femvie.com .
+Do you have experience with problematic menstruation or have you been diagnosed with adenomyosis, endometriosis, or PCOS and would you like to share your story?
+Write to us at poradna@femvie.com.

-What else can you read on the Femspace blog?
+What else to read on the Femspace blog?

-Don't forget to follow us on Instagram so you're always the first to know about all the news on the Femspace blog or the Femvie e-shop !
+Don't forget to follow us on Instagram to be the first to know about all new posts on the Femspace blog or on the Femvie e-shop!

 With love

-Femvie team
+the Femvie team